YahiaML/TMDb-movies-data-investigation/README.md

 3. **Matplotlib and Seaborn:** These libraries are employed for creating visualizations to better understand patterns and trends in the dataset.

-4. **Beautiful Soup and Selenium:** Beautiful Soup is used for parsing HTML, while Selenium is employed for dynamic interaction with web pages, ensuring accurate data extraction from the TMDb website.

 ## Key Features and Functionality